Departments and Centres of the Faculty of International and European Studies

 The main goal of the Research Centre is to equip current and future public servants with accurate, up-to-date and practical knowledge of China.
-The Centre fulfils special demands through its educational, research, and government consultative work in the field of modern Sinology.
+The Center fulfils special demands through its educational, research, and government consultative work in the field of modern sinology.

 The Centre provides courses on China’s international relations, economy, public administration and society, and is as also involved in education at BA, MA and PhD levels.
 It also offers Chinese language courses that fit into a comprehensive Chinese language programme.
 Every academic year 10-18 participants of the Chinese language programme study in China for two semesters, through various Hungarian and Chinese government programmes and other scholarship programmes.

 Research is conducted that focuses on the fields of the international relations, economy, public administration and society of China.
 In its research projects, the Centre places extra emphasis on delivering applicable results for the academic community as well as providing people working in various fields of public service with crucial information and knowledge.

 The Centre’s educational work is supported by two Chinese language instructors delegated by the Chinese Language Council International of the Ministry of Education of the People’s Republic of China.